gamepark/gorinto/README.md

 ```

 This configuration is only required once.
-Now, to deploy a new version of It’s a Wonderful World, you have 2 command lines to run:
+Now, to deploy a new version of Gorinto, you have 2 command lines to run:

 ```
 yarn build
-rclone sync app/build its-a-wonderful-world:its-a-wonderful-world.game-park.com --progress --s3-acl=public-read
+rclone sync app/build gorinto:gorinto.game-park.com --progress --s3-acl=public-read
 ```

 More details about this deployment method here: https://www.clever-cloud.com/blog/engineering/2020/06/24/deploy-cellar-s3-static-site/